0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/prerequisites.md

 !!! info "Computing resources"
     - Running a full prover is an enterprise level installation and extremely resource-heavy.
     - These instructions run the mock prover instead.
-    - Check out the [configure prover](configure-prover.md#configure-the-prover) section for more information.

 ## Software